 Related: The Best Countertop Microwaves

-What To Look For in an Over-The-Range Microwave
+What to Look for in an Over-The-Range Microwave

 The size of a microwave is measured in cubic feet.
 It’s very important to have the correct cavity measurement for the right-sized microwave with an over-the-range unit because you can end up with a microwave that is too large or small to fit.
 You should also note that external size isn’t always related to the internal capacity because vents, buttons, and control panels take up space.

 Wattage is how much power a microwave has.
-You should look for approximately 1000 watts although a little less is fine.
+You should look for approximately 1000 watts, although a little less is fine.
 Just note that the cooking time will be a little bit slower.
 Try to avoid microwaves with less than 700 watts because your food will likely cook unevenly.

 Automatic settings can be very helpful depending on what you like to eat and how often you plan on using your microwave.
 Microwaves can have a variety of automatic settings for reheating different foods and beverages.
-These buttons will automatically cook with the proper settings you don’t have to look them up yourself.
+These buttons will automatically cook with the proper settings; you don’t have to look them up yourself.
 A very common example of this is a popcorn setting.
 Some microwaves may have defrosting settings for common foods like chicken.

-Microwaves can have different features depending on the brand, price point, etc. As for what features are best, that is an individual decision.
+Microwaves can have different features depending on the brand, price point, and more.
+As for what features are best, that is an individual decision.
 For example, if aesthetics and kitchen design are a priority, look for a hidden control panel feature.
 This means the buttons are hidden on the inside or behind a moveable panel.